 Driver Assessor Trainers & PATS Trainers

-If your organisation is looking to train a large number of drivers or passenger assistants you may find it more economic to train a member of your own staff to deliver the training in house.
-The Community Transport Association website has a list of MiDAS Training Agencies that train trainers:
+If your organisation is looking to train a large number of drivers or passenger assistants you may find it more economic to train a member of your own staff to deliver the training in-house.
+The Community Transport Association website has information on how to become a trainer and a list of MiDAS Training Agencies that train trainers:

 "Very good service, drivers always so nice, make me feel relaxed, happy and safe.
 Well done to everyone."